cloudwan/gohan/docs/source/schema.rst

 type integer or type number
 -------------------------------

-type integer or type number for numetric properites.
+type integer or type number for numetric properties.
 You can use following parmeters to define valid range

 - maximum (number) and exclusiveMaximum (boolean)